 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Elimination of hepatitis C virus (HCV) cannot be achieved in Greece without the implementation of large awareness and screening programs, as treatment coverage will be suboptimal.
-To achieve the elimination goals, 90000 patients need to be treated until 2030.
-The overall cumulative cost of elimination would be range from 3.2-3.4 billion euros by 2030.
-HCV elimination strategy in Greece is feasible and cost-saving, despite the uncertainty of the future cost of the direct-acting antivirals.
+Core tip: Elimination of hepatitis C virus (commonly known as HCV) cannot be achieved in Greece without the implementation of large awareness and screening programs, as treatment coverage will be suboptimal.
+To achieve the elimination goals, 90000 patients need to be treated by 2030.
+The overall cumulative cost of elimination would range from 3.2-3.4 billion euros by 2030.
+The HCV elimination strategy in Greece is feasible and cost-saving despite the uncertainty of the future cost of the direct-acting antivirals.

 Gountas I, Sypsa V, Papatheodoridis G, Souliotis K, Athanasakis K, Razavi H, Hatzakis A. Economic evaluation of the hepatitis C elimination strategy in Greece in the era of affordable direct-acting antivirals.
 World J Gastroenterol 2019; In press